The Soul Stirrers: Recordings and performances

 As World War II began, it became more difficult for many gospel quartet groups to make a living.
 It resulted in some quartets supplementing their income by doing live performances at churches, schools, and neighborhood centers.
 Despite the economic situation, throughout the 1940s and leading into the 1950s, many gospel quartet groups were able to pursue their careers successfully.
 The Soul Stirrers' nationwide touring gained them an even larger audience.

 The Soul Stirrers signed with Specialty Records, where they recorded a number of tracks, including "By and By" and "In That Awful Hour".
 Harris quit in late 1950 to form a new group, citing dissatisfaction with what he viewed as the crookedness of the business and immoral behavior by musicians he saw on the "Gospel Highway" touring circuit.
 He was briefly replaced on lead by Paul Foster, then by Sam Cooke.
 Cooke joined the group at 19 and served as lead vocalist from 1950 to 1956.

 One of the early singles with Cooke was "Jesus Gave Me Water", a major hit that brought The Soul Stirrers acclaim.
 Thomas L. Breuster was replaced by Bob King and, briefly, Julius Cheeks.
 When Cooke left in 1957 to pursue a solo career in pop music, The Soul Stirrers' preeminence in gospel was essentially over, though a brief period of success with Johnnie Taylor sustained the group for a time.
 The group made several appearances performing on TV Gospel Time in early 1960s.
 Various line-ups continued touring and recording throughout the last half of the century to a small and devoted following.

 Awards

-The group – and all of its members – was inducted into the Rock and Roll Hall of Fame in 1989 as one of rock's 'Early Influences', and into the Vocal Group Hall of Fame in 2000.
+The group and its members Roy Crain Sr., R. H. Harris, Jesse Farley, and E. A. Rundless were inducted into the Rock and Roll Hall of Fame in 1989 as one of rock's Early Influences.
+The group was inducted into the Vocal Group Hall of Fame in 2000.
 In 2022 their 1950 recording "Jesus Gave Me Water" was selected by the US Library of Congress for preservation in the National Recording Registry.
+Current leader of the group 2026 Jeffery Moore and its members, Jackie Lee Heard and Justin Morris, Jr. joined the grand daughter of Sam Cooke, Nicole Cooke Johnson and her son on stage to accept Grammy Hall of Fame induction 1951 recording Jesus Gave Me Water May 8, 2026.